Expoespa/Airbnb-Analysis/README.md

 # Airbnb Data Analysis Project

 This project uses Docker to create a PostgreSQL database environment to analyze an Airbnb dataset.
-The project includes loading data from a CSV file into the database and running SQL queries to answer specific questions.
+The project includes loading data from a CSV file into the database and running SQL queries to answer specific questions and a Python script that create the tables and columns with their respective data types  automatically.
+Then the same script load the data from a CSV file into the database.

 ## Project Structure